 Working with BT Group and Openreach, the superfast rollout has already reached 125,000 premises across the county that would not have got it otherwise.
 Thousands more premises are due to be covered from 2017 to 2019, and planning is underway to fill remaining gaps using a range of technologies.

-Minister for Digital, Matt Hancock, said:
+Minister for Culture, Communications and Creative Industries, Matt Hancock, said:

 “It’s great news that Connecting Cambridgeshire has exceeded 95 per cent coverage and I’m delighted to hear of the programme’s ambitions to extend the rollout and reach everyone who wants high speed broadband.